WillLiu360/maximilian/README.rst

     source venv/bin/activate

 3. Install any dependencies (this will install them into your virtual environment).
-Note: if you are installing psycopg2 on windows use [this](http://www.stickpeople.com/projects/python/win-psycopg/).
+Note: if you are installing psycopg2 on windows use `this <http://www.stickpeople.com/projects/python/win-psycopg/>`_.
 ::

     pip install -r requirements.txt